kubernetes-retired/kube-aws/docs/advanced-topics/kubernetes-dashboard.md

 kubernetesDashboard:
   adminPrivileges: true
   insecureLogin: false
+  enabled: true
 ```

 In the default setup the Dashboard is configured using the `--auto-generate-certificates` flag only and has Admin privileges.
 Even if `adminPrivileges` is set to `true`, you'll be prompted to authenticate using `kubeconfig` or a token.
 In this case you can use the `Skip` option on login page to access Dashboard.

+To not deploy the dashboard and the manifests associated with it change enabled to "false"

 ###### Access the dashboard  using `kubectl proxy` command: